djellemah/wyrm/README.md

 Wyrm because:

 - I like dragons
-- I can (eventually) have a Wyrm::Hole to transfer data through ;-)
+- I can have a Wyrm::Hole to transfer data ;-)

 ## Dependencies